emcangi/bluejay/README.md

 # bluejay: atmospheric photochemistry in Julia

+bluejay is a 1D photochemical model for planetary atmospheres, built by Eryn Cangi and Mike Chaffin at Laboratory for Atmospheric and Space Physics, University of Colorado Boulder.

+bluejay has thus far been implemented for Mars and Venus and carries the following characteristics:
+- 66 neutral and ion species
+- Fully coupled neutral and ion chemistry with no* required fixed background species
+  - 600+ chemistry reactions
+  - Deuterium isotope chemistry for studying the D/H ratio
+  - Option to hold any species density constant
+  - Option to assume photochemical equilibrium for short-lived species (ions and some neutrals)
+  - Easy modification of the chemical network used (just supply an Excel spreadsheet with appropriate formatting)
+- Calculation of thermal and non-thermal escape of H, D, H2, and HD
+- Capability to model surface (0 km) to space (exobase/escape region, ~250 km)
+- Option to use a flexible Gear method ODE solver, or built-in Julia ODE solvers**
+- Fast run time (~5-10 minutes per simulation)
+- Can be run to chemical equilibrium or for shorter time periods
+- Modifiable temperature profiles
+- Photochemical modeling without having to use FORTRAN ;)

+Things bluejay does not do at this time:
+- Solar wind interactions of any kind
+- Self-consistently calculated ion escape
+- Fluid dynamics of any kind
+- Radiative transfer/thermal balance calculations (the temperature profile is prescribed)

+* - argon is typically held constant in the Mars model, but doesn't have to be ** - at present, the Julia ODE solvers don't seem able to handle the most complex simulations where all species densities are solved for, but can do fine with simpler atmospheres of fewer constituent molecules, or with fixed backgrounds.

 ## Installation

 bluejay is currently up-to-date with Julia 1.8.5.
 It will likely work with newer versions, but it has not yet been tested.